orcfax/docs/docs/orcfax-solution/auditability.md

 While navigating through the Explorer, users can click on a Fact Statement card to see the detailed summary for that Fact Statement.
-The Archive Explorer viewer loads the archival audit log package from the Arweave network (via Arkly.io) and provides the user with an intuitive view of all the audit log files.
+The Archive Explorer viewer loads the archival package from the Arweave network (via Arkly.io) and provides the user with an intuitive view of all the audit log files.

 Click on the link below to view a walkthrough of the Orcfax Explorer.